Cadwalader, Wickersham & Taft: Founding, 18th and 19th centuries

 In 1792, attorney John Wells, a Princeton graduate who was one of approximately 80 lawyers in New York City at the time, founded the law firm that ultimately became known as Cadwalader, Wickersham & Taft.
 The firm became a partnership called Wells & Strong in 1818 when George Washington Strong joined Wells' practice.

 Wells' death in 1823 prompted Strong to bring in George Griffin as partner.
 Griffin then left in 1838 and George Washington Strong partnered with Marshall Bidwell.
 George Washington Strong's son, George Templeton Strong, a lawyer and noted diarist, joined the firm in 1844.

-The firm became known as Strong, Bidwell & Strong.
-The firm became Bidwell & Strong in 1855 after George Washington Strong's death.
+The firm became known as Strong, Bidwell & Strong and then later became Bidwell & Strong in 1855 after George Washington Strong's death.
 Charles E. Strong, George Templeton Strong's cousin, became the firm's chief in the 1870s.
 During his tenure, he considered shuttering the firm and moving from law to banking.
 In 1878, Strong partnered with John Lambert Cadwalader, who was assistant secretary of state during President Ulysses S. Grant's administration.